 - Get vaccinated.

 Keep at least a 30-day supply of your medications.
 If you need a refill, call your physician or send a request through MyNM.
 While refilling your prescription, you can limit exposure to COVID-19 by using a mail-order service or drive-thru pharmacy.
 Or, have a caregiver pick up your medication.

-It is also important to maintain connections with friends and family during the COVID-19 pandemic.
-Ask for help if you need it, and talk to someone you trust if you feel anxious or stressed.
+It is also important to stay connected with friends and family during the COVID-19 pandemic.
+Ask for help if you need it.
+Talk to someone you trust if you feel anxious or stressed.

 You should also establish a plan for care if you get sick or have to stay home for 2 weeks.

 If you have COVID-19 symptoms such as a fever, cough, sore throat or shortness of breath, you should be tested for COVID-19.
 Learn about your testing options in the COVID-19 Resource Center at nm.org/covid19.